Cinoma/url-shortener-v1/README.md

 ## Getting Started

-This guide will assist in setting up your project locally and test the application yourself.
+This guide will assist in setting up your project locally.
 To get a local copy up and running follow these simple steps.

 ### Prerequisites